JohnsonJiang1996/AdvAttack_LLM4TS/attack/readme.txt

-# Time Series Forecasting Adversarial Attacks
+# Adversarial Attack on LLM4TS

 This project implements and evaluates various adversarial attacks against time series forecasting models, with a particular focus on TimeGPT and other neural forecasting architectures.